tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: ~3 hours

 Harder than yesterday?
 Part 1 went down easy - was fun - part 2 I could not figure out where this 'fudge factor' was coming from but it appeared consistently in the results off-setting the remainder for some unknown reason.
 A lot of time spent figuring out what said fudge-factor was through trial and error.
 Not a good solution but until I can figure out where the extra amount was coming from 🤷

+## Day 18

+- Estimated completion time: ~1 hour

+Nice easy one to round out the weekend, still got snagged on working out how to calculate an 'infinite' area in a reasonable amount of time.
+Current solution does work but does take a few minutes to run.
+But we have to check out of the hotel in under an hour so it'll have to do 🤷